rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 <input type="checkbox" class="checkbox inline"> Save the file and run the application with the `python test_4_3.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a red triangle moving in a circle around the center of the screen.

-This application takes `self.time` as the number of radians in the sine and cosine calculations, so the triangle will complete one full revolution every $2 \pi$ (about 6.28) seconds.
+This app uses `self.time` as the number of radians for the sine and cosine calculations, so the triangle will complete one full revolution every $2 \pi$ (about 6.28) seconds.

-The last test application for animations will use our timekeeper variables to animate changing color.
-We will copy `test_4_3.py` and use the sine and cosine functions again, but this time we will change the red value of the `baseColor` variable instead of `translation`.
+The final test app for animations will use our timekeeper variables to animate changing color.
+We will copy `test_4_3.py` and use the sine and cosine functions again, but this time we will change the value of the `baseColor` shader variable instead of `translation`.

 Color values must be in the range of $[0.0,1.0]$ but sine results are in the range $[-1.0,1.0]$, so we need to change our equation again.
 We can do this by shifting the results out of the negative values with $sin(t) + 1$ so the range becomes $[0.0,2.0]$.
-Then we just shorten the range of values by half to create the final equation $f(t) = 0.5(sin(t)+1)$.
+Then we just shrink the range of values in half to create the final equation $f(t) = 0.5(sin(t)+1)$.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Copy your `test_4_3.py` file and change its name to `test_4_4.py`.